PaddlePaddle/PaddleX/deploy/hps/README_en.md

 ## 1.1 Build the Requirement Collection Image (Optional)

-Run follow script in the `server_env` directory to build the requirement collection image.
+Navigate to the `server_env` directory and run follow script for building the requirement collection image in this directory.

 ```bash
 ./scripts/prepare_rc_image.sh
 ```

 This script builds a requirement collection image for each device type.
 The image includes Python 3.10 and [pip-tools](https://github.com/jazzband/pip-tools).
 [1.2 Freeze Requirement (Optional)](./README_en.md#12-freeze-requirement-optional) will be based on this image.
 After the build is complete, two images: `paddlex-hps-rc:gpu` and `paddlex-hps-rc:cpu` will be generated.
 If you encounter network issues, you can specify other pip sources through the `-p` parameter.
-If not specified, the default source https://pypi.org/simple will be used.
+If not specified, the default source https://pypi.org/simple will be used.If you encounter issues pulling the base image during the build process, please refer to the relevant solutions in the [FAQ](./README_en.md#3-faq).

 ## 1.2 Freeze Requirement (Optional)

-To enhance the reproducibility of the build, this step freeze requirement to exact versions, run the following script:
+To enhance the reproducibility of the build, this step freeze requirement to exact versions.
+Please switch to the `server_env` directory and run the following script:

 ```bash
 ./scripts/freeze_requirements.sh